-It is said that the effective teacher of adult students abides by a single motto—Learners first (Rogers, 2001).
-Teaching and learning aim for the attainment of cognitive (intellectual), affective (values, attitudes and feelings) and psychomotor (motor skills)—embodying the so-called imperatives to acquire skills, knowledge and attitude (SKA) in nursing education (Anderson & Krathwohl, 2001; Huitt, 1992; Bloom et al., 1956).
-Munn says that, more or less, learning is a permanent change in behavior as a product of observation, training and activity (either personal or teaching) (Kahayon & Aquino, 1995).
+It is said that the effective teacher of adult students abide by a single motto—Learners first (Rogers, 2001).
+Teaching and learning aim for the attainment of cognitive (intellectual), affective (values, attitudes, and feelings) and psychomotor (motor skills)—embodying the so-called imperatives to acquire skills, knowledge and attitude (SKA) in nursing education (Anderson & Krathwohl, 2001; Huitt, 1992; Bloom et al., 1956).
+Munn says that, more or less, learning is a permanent change in behavior as a product of observation, training, and activity (either personal or teaching) (Kahayon & Aquino, 1995).
 In the same vein, Hilgard and Edwards suggest that learning is an alteration in behavior due to reinforced practice (Kahayon & Aquino, 1995).

 The Theory of Adult Learning—Andragogy, was introduced by Malcolm Knowles (1913-1997) in 1968 (Añonuevo et al., 2000).
-This theory aims to establish a theory particularly for adult learning.
+This theory aims to establish a theory, particularly for adult learning.
 Knowles (1975) avers that adults expect to assume responsibility for their decisions and are self-directed.

 Principles of Knowles (1984) in application to nursing education

 - Adults must take part in the planning and assessment of their own education.
 Each lesson must be explained.
-Students must be aware and understand the rationale behind certain procedures or information.
+Students must be aware of and understand the rationale behind certain procedures or information.

 - Experience (both right and wrong) offers the foundation for learning activities.
 Instead of memorization, instruction must be task-oriented (learning activities must be in line with the usual tasks done).
 “Experience is the best teacher”.
 Nursing education is not only a matter of memorization but also of understanding, internalization and application.

-- Adults give more attention in learning instruction that have immediate importance to their personal life or career.
+- Adults give more attention to learning instruction that have immediate importance to their personal life or career.
 Lessons must consider the learners’ big array of diverse backgrounds.
 Learning activities and materials must enable for varied types/stages of previous experiences.